Joe Walsh takes aim at fellow Trump primary challenger Sanford

 Sanford has repeatedly emphasized that he launched his uphill presidential campaign to spark a conversation about the skyrocketing federal deficits and the national debt, while acknowledging that defeating the incumbent president in the GOP primaries is nearly impossible.

-That doesn’t sit well with Walsh, who emphasized that idea is “silly” and that “I’m in this to win.
+That doesn’t sit well with Walsh, who said that idea is “silly” and that “I’m in this to win.
 This is a pain in the ass.
 I’ve been this for a month.
 This is the most difficult thing I’ve ever done.
 I’m not in it to start a conversation about the debt.”

 Last month Sanford told Fox News he would vote for the president next year if Trump wins the GOP nomination and a progressive candidate captures the Democratic nomination.